hibernick/RasPreenFM2/README.md

 to clean up all subdirs

-Get the Source
+To Compile the thing
-do `git clone https://github.com/styro2000/RasPreenFM2.git RasPreenFM2`
-in the minisynth directory
+do `git clone https://github.com/styro2000/RasPreenFM2.git RasPreenFM2`  to get the Source in the minisynth directory

-go in the RasPreenFM2 directory and do make
+cd in the RasPreenFM2 directory and do make

 What i didn't find out was a compatible assembler instruction for